Help Contents

 You don't have your own web site

-If you don't have your own web site but wish to publish your document on a forum or a discussion group, you may simply upload generated .swf file to the forum (assuming it is allowed by their policy).
+If you don't have your own web site but wish to publish your document on a forum or a discussion group, you may simply upload generated .swf file or HTML/SVG files to the forum (assuming it is allowed by their policy).
 Then the forum should produce a web link to this file which you should see on forum pages.
 Then anyone is only one click away from this link to your document!

 You have your own web site